14 comment

 As for Q&A sites, some of the most popular ones are Quora, Reddit, and Yahoo!
 Answers.

-Once again, let’s see what results we get if we enter the keyword “skin health”:
+Once again, let’s see what results we get if we enter the search query “skin health”:

 Example of AnswerThePublic results

-Finally, we have reached out to technical SEO expert and partner at Elementive, Matthew Edgar, to name his top sources for getting long-tail keywords, and here’s what he had to say:
+We have reached out to technical SEO expert and partner at Elementive, Matthew Edgar, to name his top sources for getting long-tail keywords, and here’s what he had to say:

+The best method for getting long-tail keywords is by interviewing your customers or users.
+Give your customers or users open-ended questions related to the topics covered and listen to the words and phrases they use in response.
+More and more, the way people search is the same as the way people talk, and this is especially true with long-tail keywords that are more obscure.
 The more you can use these words and phrases, the better your content will be for the end-user (for SEO, UX, CRO).
-If you can’t talk to customers, or in addition to talking to customers, you can also analyze social media posts or email communication from your customers to find the keywords they use.
+If you can’t talk to customers, or in addition to talking to customers, you can also analyze social media posts or email communication from your customers to find the words they use.
 In some cases, analyzing social media posts or emails is even more helpful than talking since this is looking at how people discuss your product or service in writing, which is even more similar to how they search.
+In addition to these user-focused methods, the more traditional SEO tools, like Google Ads Keyword Planner, Google Search Console, and Suggested Search all can be helpful to locate long-tail keywords.

 How to use long-tail keywords